marty1885/gnunetpp/README.md

 First you need the dependencies

 * C++17 capable compiler
-* A installation of GNUNet
+* A installation of GNUnet 0.19 (or likely the latest version)

 (For examples)
 * CLI11

 ## Roadmap

-This project aims to create a easy to use wapper for the commonly used part of GNUNet.
+This project aims to create a easy to use wapper for the commonly used part of GNUnet.

 - DHT
   - [x] Basic operations (put/get)